watir/watirbook/about.md

 Watir is fairly old project.
 According to github.com, [the first commit] containing Ruby code was made in October 2003.
 That is almost 8 years ago.
 In internet years, it is almost a century.

-As far as I can tell, the code was first in SVN repository at RubyForge, then moved to [OpenQA] and now is at [GitHub].
+As far as I can tell, the code was first in SVN repository at RubyForge, then moved to SVN repository at [OpenQA] and now is git repository at [GitHub].

 License it an important part of every open source project.
 The very first commit had the license, and as far as I can tell, it was BSD, although it was not explicitly stated.

-In January 2005, when [the first version of Watir], 1.0.1, was released (according to RubyForge) as a zip file we had some code.
+In January 2005, when [the first version of Watir], 1.0.1, was released as a zip file (according to RubyForge) we had some code.
 Zip file?
 Really?!
 Really.
+RubyGems did not exist back then.
+And you thought I was joking when I sad it is almost a century in internet years.

 Watir 1.4.1 (August 2005) was a big success, downloaded almost 45k times.
 That was also the first version that was available as both a gem and exe file.
 Watir is [23rd] on the list of top RubyForge downloads, if that means anything these days.